wkeeling/selenium-wire/README.rst

      A case-insensitive dictionary of response headers.
 Asking for ``response.headers['content-length']`` will return the value of the ``Content-Length`` header.

 ``body``
     The response body as ``bytes``.
-If the response has no body, the value of ``body`` will be ``None``.
+If the response has no body the value of ``body`` will be ``None``.

 Modifying Requests
 ~~~~~~~~~~~~~~~~~~

-Selenium Wire allows you to modify the request headers the browser sends, as well as rewrite any part of the request URL.
+Selenium Wire allows you to modify the request headers the browser sends as well as rewrite any part of the request URL.

 Modifying Headers
 -----------------